thoas/picfit/README.rst

 Example:

 ``06102586671300cd02ae90f1faa16897.png`` will become ``0/6/102586671300cd02ae90f1faa16897.jpg``

+This can be really useful when using the file system storage backend.

 Load images from file system and store them in Amazon S3, keys on Redis
 -----------------------------------------------------------------------